maarten-pennings/howto/c64diskcmds/readme.md

 LOAD "$0",8
 ```

-The directory contains these details.
+The directory - the `LIST`ing - contains these details.
-- The initial `0` means this is the directory for drive number 0.
+- The initial `0` on the first line means this is the directory for drive number 0.
 - Between quotes (and in reverse video) we see the 16 characters that
   make up the _diskname_ (`DOS-TEST`).
 - After the name we see the two characters of the disk _id_ (`01`),